AneekRahman/box-parallax-scroll/README.md

 ```
 new BoxParallaxScroll({
-  identifier: ".parallax-element", // <- Default & Optional
+  identifier: ".parallax-element", // <- Default | Optional
-  strechFactor: 1 // <- Default & Optional
+  strechFactor: 1 // <- Default | Optional
 }).init();
 ```

-- identifier: [string][optional]
+- `identifier`: [string]
-  \- Identify which elements should be parallaxed
+  - Identify which elements should be parallaxed
-- strechFactor: [int][optional] [value > 0]
+- `strechFactor`: [int] [value > 0]
-  \- Strength of parallax / How much the element should be parallaxed with the scroll
+  - Strength of parallax / How much the element should be parallaxed with the scroll

-### Achieve the shown example image effect
+### Achieve the shown example gifs effect

 ```
 /* Use this for the images you want to parallax */